Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 Overall: This one is simply a ‘no’ if you can’t speak Japanese

-Initially, this attraction looked like a great find: It’s located in the Undersea Observatory inside the S.S.
-Columbia—a real steamboat in the park!
-It is supposed to blend education with entertainment and it’s Nemo-themed.
-So far, so good!
-But the waiting can be a bit dull, and them, when you finally get there, you find it’s mainly a 3D movie theater where the turtle talks to you in Japanese.
-It’s a nice show, but they should warn non-Japanese speakers that they’ll just be sitting there looking at an animated turtle that is very obviously not turtle talking to you.
+But the waiting can be a bit dull, and then, when you finally get there, you find it’s mainly a 3D movie theater where the turtle talks to you in Japanese.
+It’s a nice show, but they should warn non-Japanese speakers that they’ll just be sitting there looking at an animated turtle that is very obviously not a turtle talking to you.

-Ariel’s Playground
+Ariel’s Playground (Mermaid Lagoon)

 Jan’s missing scores:

 I won’t rate Ariel for 2 reasons: 1) it's for kids and it would not be fair because it doesn’t stand a chance objectively, and 2) Ariel is my childhood crush and I just can’t do this to her.
 Back in the day, I couldn’t choose between Ariel or Pocahontas!
+(Getting older, I am leaning toward Pocahontas)

 They’re not lying when they call it a playground.
-This entire area is meant for little kids, it’s supposed to be “under the sea” and it’s too kidsy for comfort if you don’t have a child.
+This entire area is meant for little kids, it’s supposed to be “under the sea,” and it’s too kidsy for comfort if you don’t have a child.

 Tip: Want more rides, more fun, more theme park action?!
 If you just can’t get enough, give yourself another day of entertainment at Osaka’s Universal Studios.
 Check out my 4-Day Kyoto – Nara – Osaka itinerary to see how we squeezed it all in.

-2. DisneySea Premier Access Pass, Standby Pass, and Anniversary Pass: How do they work?
+Disney Premier Access Pass, Standby Pass, and Anniversary Pass: How do they work?

 Buying DisneySea tickets is done online and is pretty straightforward.
 Cheap, too!
-A day at DinesySea costs around JPY 9,000 (USD 60), whereas Disney parks in other parts of the world charge at least USD 100.
-And you though Japan was expensive!
+A day at DisneySea costs around JPY 9,000 (USD 60), whereas Disney parks in other parts of the world charge at least USD 100.
+And you thought Japan was expensive!

 Visiting DisneySea in Tokyo, Japan, picture by Next Level of Travel

-• Premier Access Pass (Paid): Lets you choose your ride time.
+• Disney Premier Access Pass (Paid): Lets you choose your ride time.
 These are often called "Fast Passes".
 You can get one per hour.

 • Standby Pass (Free): You can choose your times based on current availability, may be mandatory to access some rides.
 Conditions vary.